AdobeDocs/experience-manager-65.en/help/sites-developing/ht-vlttool.md

 >[!NOTE]
 >
 >The vault sync service is a development tool and it is highly discouraged to use it on a productive system.
-Also note that the service can only sync with the local filesystem and cannot be used for remote development.
+Also, the service can only sync with the local filesystem and cannot be used for remote development.

 ### Installing the service using vlt {#installing-the-service-using-vlt}